tordevries/debuggr/README.md

 #### startWithColsOn
 A Boolean value which, if true, will start with the column markers showing every 10 characters, rather than hidden.
 The default is true.

-#### showDebuggrLink
-A Boolean value which, if true, includes a link in the options menu to this project's Github page.
-The default is true.

 #### logTimings
 A Boolean value which, if true, instructs Debuggr to record how long processing each request has taken.
 The default is false.